Fishing Reels > Freshwater Reels • Saltwater Reels

 Surf Casting ReelsWhile surfing reels are similar to most other saltwater reels, they are equipped with wider spools, and sometimes additional features, which make them easier to cast efficiently.

 Freshwater and Saltwater ReelsWhether you are looking for freshwater or saltwater fishing reels, you are sure to find FishingReels.us a helpful resource.
-Our fishing tackle dealer and manufacturer listings and our angling resource sites contain a wealth of information about fishing gear and recreational fishing.
-And our convenient fresh water reel and salt water reel pages feature current eBay auctions of new and used fishing reels.
+Our fishing tackle dealer and manufacturer listings and our angling resource links contain a wealth of information about fishing gear and recreational fishing.

 Fishing Tackle Dealer